MathiasBergz/SimpleCalculator/README.md

 In addition to handling division by zero, the project includes exception handling for invalid inputs.
 If the user accidentally types a letter or any other non-numeric character when asked to enter a number, the program catches the error and displays a friendly error message, prompting the user to enter valid numbers.
 This makes the calculator more user-friendly and robust.

-# How to Run the Program
+# How to Execute the Program

 1. Download the Project: First, download the project files from the provided repository or as a zip file.